Massachusetts Proposes Tuition-Free Community College for All Residents

 Massachusetts wants to make community college tuition-free for every state resident, regardless of the student’s family income.

 On May 6, Massachusetts senators announced MassEducate, a program that would give every state resident a tuition- and fee-free education at any state community college.
-The proposal, included in the fiscal year 2025 budget, has yet to be approved.
+The proposal, included in the $58 billion fiscal year 2025 budget, passed through the Senate on May 24, according to WCVB.

 MassEducate builds on MassGrant Plus, a tuition-free program for Pell Grant-eligible and middle-income college students.
 If the $75.5 million program is approved, MassEducate will begin in fall 2024.